jennifermhansson/examination/README.md

 Our website is structured with:
 HTML:
 - landing page (index.html)
-- subpages (Contact.html, gymgclasses.html, bmicalculator.html).
+- subpages (Contact.html, gymgclasses.html, bmicalculator.html, newmember.html).

 CSS :
-- CSS code for all pages (style.css) for all pages share the same styling
+- CSS file for all pages (style.css) for all pages share the same styling
-- CSS code for specific styles, (bmi.css)
+- CSS files for specific page styles, (bmi.css, carousel.css, contact.css, newmember.css )

 JS:
-- Javascript code for BMI calculator (bmicalculator.js)
+- Javascript code for BMI calculator (bmicalculator.js) and for carousel function
+- Javascript file for newmember form validation (newmember-validation.js)

+#Project Plan:

+- Created a simple project plan with a todo list based on the requirements of the assignment.
+The project plan changed dynamical during the project to fit our current need.
+- The team practiced pair programming, alternating between the roles of driver (writing code) and navigator (reviewing and providing guidance).
+This gave us two perspectives for discussions, problem-solving, and knowledge sharing, while also improving team communication and bonding.
+- The team also worked individually in separate branches to be able to work efficient and focused with different tasks.